 In The Grim Adventures of Billy & Mandy, Mandy does a classic by pretending to be a boy on Billy's baseball team, Billy believing girls can't play baseball even though Mindy has a team of her own (which she uses to beat them silly twice).

-Danny Phantom had one episode that involved a video game which Danny and Tucker are wrapped up in, but they can't defeat a gamer who constantly outwits them at every turn.
+One episode that involved a video game which Danny and Tucker are wrapped up in, but they can't defeat a gamer who constantly outwits them at every turn.
 Near the end of the episode they find out the gamer is Sam, which is humiliating—earlier in the episode, they mocked Sam thinking that because she's a girl, she wasn't good at gaming.
 So her smugness in the reveal is justified.

-Avatar: The Last Airbender has Smellerbee who was dressed like a boy and, despite having a girl-like voice, made it hard to tell which gender she was.
+Smellerbee who was dressed like a boy and, despite having a girl-like voice, made it hard to tell which gender she was.
 It wasn't until "The Serpent's Pass" episode when Jet's group meet Iroh and Zuko that her gender is revealed after Iroh mistakenly classifies her as a boy and she angrily corrects him.

 Also the episode "Warriors of Kyoshi".
 Sokka is surprised (to say the least) to find out that it wasn't men who ambushed them but a pack of teenaged girls.